-(a) Proposing a class justification.
+- (a) Proposing a class justification.
 If you determine that the facts supporting other than full and open competition would be present in other GSA contracting activities, you should propose a class justification.
 Recommend through appropriate channels that the Senior Procurement Executive approve a class justification for all GSA contracting activities.
 This does not apply to justifications based on the authority of 41 U.S.C.
-253(c)(7), which does not permit class justifications.

-(b) Justifications based on $\frac{41 \text{ U.S.C.} 253(c)(7)}{1000}$ .
-For a justification based on the authority of $\frac{41 \text{ U.S.C.} 253(c)(7)}{10000}$ (see FAR 6.302-7), submit the justification for the Administrator's approval through the SPE.

-(c) Justifications for contract actions subject to the Agreement on Government Procurement.
-When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the SPE at spe.request@gsa.gov.
-The SPE will transmit the justification to the U.S. Trade Representative.
+253(c)(7), which does not permit class justifications. - (b) Justifications based on 41 U.S.C.253(c)(7).
+For a justification based on the authority of 41 U.S.C.
+253(c)(7) (see FAR 6.302-7), submit the justification for the Administrator's approval through the Senior Procurement Executive. - (c) Justifications for contract actions subject to the Agreement on Government Procurement.
+When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the Senior Procurement Executive.
+The Senior Procurement Executive will transmit the justification to the U.S. Trade Representative.